Category: RV Travel Guides

 • Book early.
 Many national park campgrounds open reservations six months in advance.

 • Pack smart.
 Campgrounds often have limited services, so bring extra water, backup power, and fuel.
+A portable power station can make a big difference when hookups are limited.

 • Know the size limits.
 Some parks restrict RVs over 30 or 35 feet.
 Always check campground details in advance.